-- (a) seminar attendance a minimum attendance of 32 (out of 40) FTE educational days, including any compulsory sessions (or College-approved alternative sessions organised by the registrar) - (b) research and presentation of four vignettes or match questions or 'what the evidence base suggests' (WEBS) resources over the course of the year - (c) four video consultations reviewed with the teacher or in the seminar group over the course of the year - (d) one in-practice visit per attachment - (e) patient feedback survey - (f) an audit of medical practice on a topic of choice, to be presented to the practice, teacher or seminar group - (g) five after-hours clinic sessions per attachment.
+- (a) seminar attendance a minimum attendance of 32 (out of 40) FTE educational days, including any compulsory sessions (or College-approved alternative sessions organised by the registrar) - (b) research and presentation of four vignettes or match questions or 'what the evidence base suggests'(WEBS) resources over the course of the year - (c) four video consultations reviewed with the teacher or in the seminar group over the course of the year - (d) one in-practice visit per attachment - (e) patient feedback survey - (f) an audit of medical practice on a topic of choice, to be presented to the practice, teacher or seminar group - (g) five after-hours clinic sessions per attachment.
 These sessions are expected to be 4 5 hours and should have a focus on acute care rather than scheduled patients.
 Sessions may be taken in a registrar's current clinic (for example, a 'duty doctor; or 'acute care' list), local after-hours clinics, Accident and Medical clinics, or Urgent Care clinics.
 On-site supervision is always required, which must be provided by a Fellow from one of the following disciplines: General Practice, Urgent Care, Emergency Medicine or Rural Hospital.
-If a clinic does not have on-site supervision by a Fellow from one of these disciplines, approval from the College must be gained prior to undertaking the after-hours sessions.
+If a clinic does not have on-site supervision by a Fellow from one of these disciplines, approval from the College must be gained prior to undertaking the after-hours sessions

-[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 30 January 2023/ Version1/Review Sep-Nov 2023
+[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 29 January 2024/ Version1/Review Sep-Nov 2024

-(h) 10 community visits undertaken to community service providers or to specialist general practice clinics per year.
+- (h) 10 community visits of 4 hour duration undertaken to community service providers or to specialist general practice clinics per year.
 All visits to be logged and reflected on.
-A minimum of five visits are expected per attachment.
+A minimum of five visits are expected per attachment - (i) at least one Hauora Māori case reflection.